Tuesday, October 29, 2024

 Africa Trip 2024 - Day 5, More Exploring the Mara River

-[This is post #8 of what will be multiple posts about our 2024 trip to Africa.
+[This is post #8 of 21 posts about our 2024 trip to Africa.
 To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It was now September 14, Day 5 of our Africa trip.
 Our time thus far on safari had all been spent in far north Serengeti National Park along or near the Mara River.
 Today we were going to head up river to explore a different part of the river, then begin the trip south as seen on the blue track on the map below.
 Our destination for the night would be our next camp, Mbuzi Mawe Serena Camp (the green square near the bottom of the map), which is at the far northern edge of Central Serengeti.